 How To Make a Roller Blind

 With the right tools, materials, and skills, you can learn how to make a roller blind at home.
-Just be sure to work in a safe area where children and pets will not be underfoot, so to speak, or else the risk for injuries from the scissors, cutting knife, and other sharp objects, increases.
+Just make sure that you work in a safe area where children and pets don’t have a lot of access, or else the risk for injuries from the scissors and other sharp objects, increases.

 Make the measurements

-Keep in mind that accuracy in measurements is a must among all the steps in how to make a roller blind for many reasons - the blinds will not fit well into the recess, for example.
+Keep in mind that accuracy in measurements is a must among all the steps involved in making a roller blind.
+Otherwise, challenges like the blinds will not fitting well into the recess may happen.
 Before measuring the material, you have to decide whether the blinds will be placed as recess fit or as architrave fit.

-- Recess fit - In a recess fit. run the measuring tape from one side of the frame to the other on the inside.
+- Recess fit - In this case, run the measuring tape from one side of the frame to the other on the inside.
 Take down the measurement and deduct 5mm for the pin measure.

-- Architrave fit - In an architrave fit, run the measuring tape from the outside of the architrave to its other side.
+- Architrave fit – In this case, run the measuring tape from the outside of the architrave to its other side.
 No deductions should be made; this is the pin measure.

 Regardless of the fit, they both require you to measure the height of the roller blind from the top of the frame to the floor.
 This is the drop measurement.
-Take the measurements for the roller blinds first before buying the materials from hardware stores and curtain suppliers, among others.
-You can then avoid wasting good material and, thus, money.
-Be sure to work on a clean, flat surface like a wide kitchen table or a work table.
+Take the measurements for the roller blinds first before buying the materials from hardware stores and curtain suppliers.
+This way, you can avoid wasting good material and money.
+Make sure to work on a clean, flat surface like a wide kitchen table or a work table.

 Gather the materials

 Before we can show you how to make a roller blind you need to gather your materials.
 The following are just a few of the tools and materials that you will require.
 Use other items as necessary during the project.

 - Sharp roller, cutting blade, or Stanley knife for cutting purposes